jetXS/TDDepthAnythingRT/README.md

 # TDPyEnvDepthAnything - an easier setup for DepthAnything with TensorRT

+> ⚠️ This is an early release that will require TouchDesigner ("POPs Alpha") build 2023.32474+

 TouchDesigner implementation for Depth Anything v2 with TensorRT, with the latest TouchDesigner tools
 - 🤗 HuggingFace model download and Transformers
 - Using TouchDesigner's TDPyEnvManager